SaintRoguer/electric-field-and-electric-potential-group-13/README.md

 # electric-field-and-electric-potential-group-13

-# How to sart
+# How to Start

-Run the following commands
+To get started, follow these steps:

-- Install Python 3.12.5
+1. Install Python 3.12.5
-- python -m venv venv
+2. Create a virtual environment for Python by running the command `python -m venv venv`
-- If using Windows:
+    - If you are using Windows, execute the following commands:
       - Set-ExecutionPolicy RemoteSigned -Scope CurrentUser
       - .\venv\Scripts\activate
-- Linux\Mac:
-- source venv/bin/activate
-- npm install to install dependencies from requirements
+    - If you are using Linux or Mac, run `source venv/bin/activate`
+3. Install the required dependencies by running `npm install`

-# Run the script
+# Running the Script

-- python electric_field_and_potential.py
+To run the script, execute the command `python electric_field_and_potential.py`